CHE3SECAK3/Obsidian_Notebook/Primary Growth.md

 - In the root system

 ## Phototropism and Auxin
-- When sunlight is overhead, the IAA molecules produced by the meristem spread evenly in the shoot
+- When sunlight is overhead, the IAA (Indole-3-acetic acid) molecules produced by the meristem spread evenly in the shoot, which makes the plant grow straight
-- If the sunlight is at an angle, IAA molecules go to the other side and induces elongation towards the light
+- If the sunlight is at an angle, IAA molecules go to the other side and allows elongation towards the light

 ## Function of Stem
 - Transport --> vasular tissue to transport water and sugar